SHUBHAMspy/react-learning/readme.md

 - React.JS is not a framework of JavaScript like Angular or React Native.
 - It handles the View layer of MVC (Model View Controller) application.

+Features:
+1. JSX: It is an syntax extension to Javscript.The JSX gets converted to many React.createElement() calls.It describes your UI.

+2. Unidirectional flow: React is based on Flux architecture, data should flow from parent to the child or parent component to child component.

+3. Virtual Dom:  Virtual dom is basically a JS object that represents the real dom in memory it is actually the  tree of elements which decribes the element tree.

+4. Declarative & Component Based: React allows you to declaratively describe you UI, using component based architecture.

+5. Reuseability & Composition: React components can be reused to form bigger components and two different components can be composed together to form the desired UI.

 Things to know:
 - React Component
 - React Element